 We aim to empower our employees to reach their full potential and train them to the best International standards, whilst retaining uniquely Zambian feel to your stay.
 We offer a friendly, professional service with a difference, which we hope you will always remember.

-We are proud to have been selected as one of the top 4 lodges in Zambia in 2016 by a popular Travel Blog.
+We are proud to have been selected as one of the top 4 lodges in Zambia by a popular Travel Blog.

 Pippa Turner, Patrick Moyo, Musonda Mbalazi & team.

 A little more about our Team